 How To Find Quality Tools For Cheap On Craigslist

 A lot of folks want to get into woodworking but lack the funds to buy high end tools.
 Or so they think.
-The truth is, I outfitted my shop by buying used tools on CraigsList.
+The truth is, I outfitted my shop by buying used tools on Craigslist and LeoList.
 My base cost for my stationary power tools was well under $1,000 USD.

 Here are a list with many of my finds.
 Some I still have and some have been sold at a profit